 Incidents of sexual assault may be reported through a variety of means on the Fort Wayne campus; it is important that victims are aware of all options available to them and are free to choose among them.
 Sexual assault is a criminal violation; as such, a victim may choose to report it to the local law enforcement authorities (Fort Wayne Police Department, 911 or 260-427-1222) and pursue prosecution through the public court system.
 Sexual assault is also a violation of University policy; therefore, a victim may also choose to report it to University authorities and to pursue charges through the student conduct review system.
 This choice is available and recommended whether or not the victim chooses to prosecute off campus.
-In either case, members of the Parkview Security/Police staff (260-266-1800, 24 hour number), Associate Dean for Administration and Finance, (260-470-2658, room 125G), Associate Dean for Student Affairs, (260-470-2655, room 127D), and the Administrative Assistant and HR Liaison (260-470-2702, room 125) will assist victims in exploring options and in filing and pursuing charges against the accused.
-The University's coordinator for non-athletic Title IX issues is Dale Carpenter.
+In either case, members of the Parkview Security/Police staff (260-266-1800, 24 hour number), Dean of Pharmacy Programs 260-470-4418, or to the Associate Dean for Student Affairs and Assessment of Pharmacy Programs 260-470-2745 will assist victims in exploring options and in filing and pursuing charges against the accused.
+The University's coordinator for non-athletic Title IX issues is Allen Machielson.
 Incidents can also be reported by using the "Report It", by going to www.manchester.edu/common/reportit.htm, or the hyperlinks located on the student Gateway homepage.